 Actual out-of-pocket costs can be very different from one person to another.
 The amount you pay out-of-pocket may be different depending on:

 If you have insurance, your carrier may have a cost-calculator tool to help see your personal out-of-pocket expenses.

 Healthcare expenses can be very different in different facilities—even for the same test or service.
 There are many reasons for this:

 - The types of patients the facility cares for

 - The equipment they use

-- The agreements they've made with health insurance companies
+- The agreements they have made with health insurance companies

 The cost estimates on CompareMaine are median payments.
 They are meant to serve as a reference point for comparison.
-In order to find out your actual payment, please contact your insurance company.
+Please contact your insurance company to find out your actual payment.
 If you do not have insurance, please contact the facility that you are interested in.
-When contacted directly, facilities often report their charges which may be higher than the actual payments they receive from insurance companies and patients.
+When contacted directly, facilities often report their charges, which may be higher than the actual payments they receive from insurance companies and patients.